francamateus93/Omnifood-HTML-y-CSS/content.md

 - Logo + Navigation
 - Hero
-- Featured in
 - How it works
-- Meals (and list of diets)
+- Meals
 - Testimonials + gallery
+- Featured in
 - Pricing + features
 - CTA
 - Footer